-Obviously, she couldn't sleep that very first night because she was terrified!
+Obviously, our daughter couldn't sleep that very first night in hospital because she was terrified!

 She was hooked up to all kinds of frightening life saving machines and monitors and was not allowed to nurse for the very first time in her life!